mstksg/inCode/copy/entries/fc-statements.md

 putStrLn "hello" >> putStrLn "world" :: IO ()
 ~~~

-That new `IO ()` is an data structure that represents the act of printing
+That new `IO ()` is a data structure that represents the act of printing
 "hello", then printing "world".

 Remember that this new one is, still, only a normal object.
 No printing